Lenochxd/RealtimeSaber/README.md

 ## Usage
 Just open it after launching Beat Saber.
-If it is not runned as administrator, the priority will be set in High instead of Realtime
+If it is not runned as administrator, the priority will be set in High instead of Realtime (windows fault)